wr0om/AMAN-Passover-2021-Writeup/README.md

 # HIDA_AMAN Writeup

 We start the challenge by getting a translation of the popular song Dayenu (דיינו) from hebrew to english.
-As we read the song, we can notice spelling mistakes throughout the song.
+As we read it, we can notice spelling mistakes throughout the song.

 for example, sufficed (the #1 spelling mistake) becomes sufliced in the song - and so forth. lets list all the mistakes by order: